 - How can we define, create and validate the models of vehicles equipped with their sensors, and human behavior models of drivers and other road users? - How to validate the accuracy of a driving simulator and virtual test platforms? - How can we build, share and validate recorded databases of safety critical situations acquired with different vehicles, in different countries, recorded in different formats and how can we leverage these data to build and maintain the scenario databases in a scalable manner?
-How can databases be merged to form a pan-European scenario database? - How can we deal with new paradigms like the introduction of major software updates during the life of a vehicle, self-learning and self-developing systems, distributed intelligence (on- and off-board) and remote operation? - How can we deal with other changes in the road transport system, such as the introduction of new means of transport? - Road user behaviour and accidentology will change with the uptake of automated driving: how can the virtual validation process integrate these changes? - New State of the Art will be acquired in the fields of Artificial Intelligence, Robotics, Digital Infrastructure, Telecommunications: how can virtual simulation cope with the introduction of these new technologies? - How shall human-machine interfaces be included in the validation process?
+How can databases be merged to form a pan-European scenario database? - How can we deal with new paradigms like the introduction of major software updates during the life of a vehicle, self-learning and self-developing systems, distributed intelligence (on-and off-board) and remote operation? - How can we deal with other changes in the road transport system, such as the introduction of new means of transport? - Driving behaviour and accidentology will change with the uptake of automated driving: how can the virtual validation process integrate these changes? - New State of the Art will be acquired in the fields of Artificial Intelligence, Robotics, Digital Infrastructure, Telecommunications: how can virtual simulation cope with the introduction of these new technologies? - How shall human-machine interfaces be included in the validation process?

-5JRC proposal for Safety Assessment of Automated Vehicles, 3rd VMAD meeting, July 1st, 2019
+3 JRC proposal for Safety Assessment of Automated Vehicles, 3rd VMAD meeting, July 1st, 2019

 - How can we leverage the progress made in AI & Machine learning for virtual data generation & qualification? - How to deal with massive simulation needs using optimal resources sharing and at an industrial level of maturity? - Constraints related to CO2 neutrality, cybersecurity, privacy and ethics will be integrated 'by design' in the Automated Driving functions: should virtual validation also integrate these societal expectations? - How to select specific test cases, from an infinite number of possible customer situations?
-How to proof that the safety targets have been met, based on the results of a limited test case catalogue? - How to decompose the test activities on sub-system level? - How to consolidate the test results of these different sub-systems? - How to fund the data acquisition and processing that the need to continuously update the pan-European scenario database entails? - How to manage the ownership of this big data?
+How to proof that the safety targets have been met, based on the results of a limited test case catalogue? - How to decompose the test activities on sub-system level? - How to consolidate the test results of these different sub-systems?